SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 # The Observable

+25-The-Observables

-Observables are used to watch these streams and they will emit a function when the value is omitted or an error or a complete signal is returned.
+Observables are used to **watch these streams** and they will **emit a function when the value is omitted** or an error or a complete signal is returned.

-Observables can be subscribed to by an observer and there is no limit to how many subscriptions an observable can have.
+Observables can be **subscribed** to by an observer and there is no **limit to how many subscriptions an observable can have**.

-We can interact with these data streams as if they were just a regular array by using array-like methods and there are a lot of operators that will allow us to manipulate the data however we want.
+We can interact with these data streams as **if they were just a regular array** by using array-like methods and there are a lot of **operators that will allow us to manipulate** the data however we want.

-Right standard JavaScript es5 or even es6 can not be used to work with observables and streams and reactive extensions like ReactiveX (RxJS) are what allows to manipulate them.
+Right standard JavaScript ES5 or even ES6 **can not be used to work with observables** and **streams** and reactive extensions like ReactiveX (RxJS) are what **allows to manipulate them.**

 Observables can be used to deliver multiple values of **any type** - like literals, messages, or events, for example.